Wffv9FNa/Gelbooru-Favorite-Downloader/README.md

 python gelbooru_favorites_downloader.py
 ```

 The script will download your favorite images and organize them into folders based on the character tags and sensitivity ratings.
+The script first checks a local cache of processed posts, and if a post has been processed before, it won't request the post details from the API, saving on API calls.

 ## Contributing